snt-arg/Guidelines/docs/Organization/new_project.md

 If you are about to start now, please use **ROS2**, choosing the distribution that is the **LTS** version.
 Currently, this is [humble](https://docs.ros.org/en/humble/index.html).

-!!! note
+!!! warning

-    Please try to avoid ROS1.
+    Please try to avoid **ROS1**.
 This is because ROS1 will reach end-of-life soon.

 ## Starting a Fresh Project